 Lunsford Lane’s father, Edward, was listed in Joel’s 1795 will as “Young Ned” and left to Joel’s wife, Mary.
 Following her death five days later, Edward remained on the Lane estate for another four years until he was sold to John Haywood (of Haywood Hall).
 Lunsford says that it was his father who taught him to mix the unique blend of tobacco which, sold under the brand “Edward and Lunsford Lane,” contributed to Lunsford purchasing his freedom.
 Edward joined his wife, son, and grandchildren in freedom in 1843.

 The Narrative of Lunsford Lane depicts an experience of slavery which, as its author frequently notes, was more comfortable than the lives of many enslaved people.
-It is also representative of the lives of enslaved peoples within early-nineteenth-century Raleigh.
-Lunsford Lane’s Narrative and his talks on the abolitionist lecture circuit, some alongside Frederick Douglass, made him an important nineteenth-century voice in the call for emancipation.
+The Narrative gives us a glimpse of the lives of both enslaved peoples and whites within early-nineteenth-century Raleigh.
+Lunsford Lane’s Narrative, as well as his talks on the abolitionist lecture circuit, some alongside Frederick Douglass, made him an notable nineteenth-century voice in the call for emancipation.

 Lane’s Narrative may be read for free online here.

 There is a North Carolina historical marker to Lunsford Lane located in downtown Raleigh by the Capital building, erected in 2018.
 More information can be found on the Historical Marker Database website located here.